KumareshBabuNS/connection-tester-cloudfoundry/README.md

 However, Cloud Foundry expects the app to keep on running forever - even if the health check has been disabled on purpose and no route has been set up.
 This is considered to be [a feature, not a bug](https://discuss.pivotal.io/hc/en-us/articles/230141447-My-app-has-crashed-how-do-I-interpret-the-crash-log-entry-):
 > **Codependent step exited**
 > Your application has exited normally and has returned an exit code of 0.
 This often happens when a program finishes it's execution and is complete.
 While this may seem like a normal thing, apps that run on PWS should never finish.
 A well behaved application should continue listen for HTTP requests or work indefinitely.
 If you see this error, check for cases where your application might finish without any errors.

+# Attribution statement
+CLOUD FOUNDRY is a trademark of the CloudFoundry.org Foundation in the United States and other countries.